kamalshanth163/Startups/README.md

-Startups: Online platform for the founders to manage their startups and view others.
+Startups: Online platform for the founders to manage their startups.

 Tools and Technologies
 - .NET6 Web Api